enear/enear.github.com/_posts/2019-01-10-future-workloads.md

 End
 ```

-These being so fast means there is less of a problem with scheduling them in an heterogeneous workload containing `cpuBound` calls, for example.
+These being so fast means there is less of a problem with scheduling them in an heterogeneous workload containing `cpuBoundMethod` calls, for example.

 Also note that we have to be careful managing asynchronous futures, as we can go out of memory by creating large amounts of Future objects.